turingschool/frontend-mod-1-prework/section3/reflection.md

 6. What questions do you still have about Arrays and loops?

-Honestly, I'm struggling with describing loops (as evidenced above), and specifically need more practice with using for loops with arrays.
+Honestly, I'm struggling with describing loops, and specifically need more practice with using for loops with arrays.
 I'm curious about how loops coincide with if statements and functions, and though we practiced the former, I have no idea how to format the latter.
+I find myself also wondering when to use a while loop vs a do...while vs a for loop.

 On another note related to my Pinterest mention above: are the pins in Pinterest objects?
 Can there be an array of objects?
 Or are they primitive data types, and each image is a string?